Job Title: Administrative Intern

 • Ability to establish and maintain collaborative working relationships with all stakeholders

-• Demonstrate the ability to use data in the decision-making process
+• Ability to effectively engage in the problem-solving process

 EDUCATION, TRAINING & EXPERIENCE